nicumicle/simple-jwt-login/simple-jwt-login/README.md

 == Login User ==

-This plugin is customizable and offers you multiple methods to login to you website, based on multiple scenarios.
+This plugin is customizable and offers you multiple methods to log in to you website, based on multiple scenarios.

 In order to login, users have to send JWT.
 The plugin, validates the JWT, and if everything is OK, it can extract the WordPress email address or user ID.
 Users can specify the exact key of the JWT payload where this information can be found.